 When I’m in my normal routine of gym, commute, work, commute, eat, sleep, repeat, I wish I had more time about 50 times a day.
 I’m lucky enough to be able to continue working from home, so the extra time I’d normally spend working out or getting to and from work has meant I’m able to fit more into my day, from taking the dog out to cooking.

 2. Appreciating nature

-Okay, it sounds super cliché.
-I don’t go around hugging trees.
+Okay, I know this one sounds super cliché.
+I don’t go around hugging trees!
 But I haven’t appreciated nature like this since I was travelling and living amongst it every day.
 There are less cars and planes, so I’m waking up to the sounds of birds for a change… except on Wednesdays when it’s the bin lorry’s turn to play alarm clock.